-OneSignal is another solution.
+OneSignal is another plugin solution.
 You can’t beat the price: it’s free.

 How to Use Push Notifications

 How should you use push notifications in your digital marketing efforts?
 There are several ways to go about it, including the following:

 - Time-sensitive notifications – Send people “limited time offer” notifications that incentivize them to make a quick purchase.
 That’s a great way to raise some revenue over a short period of time.

 - Personalized notifications – Segment your recipients based on their interests.
 Then, send personalized messages to people in each segment.

 - New blog post notifications – If you don’t publish new blog posts very frequently, then a push notification is a great way to tell people that there’s new content on your blog.
 They might have missed it completely without the notification.

 - Abandoned shopping cart notifications – Send push notifications to people who’ve bailed on the shopping cart before checking out.
 Offer a coupon code as a way to convince them to complete the transaction.

 - Upsell and cross-sell notifications – You don’t have to always market to new customers.
 Send push notifications to existing customers with upsell and cross-sell offers.